This article was originally published Dec. 16, 2004, and was updated Feb. 8, 2016.

-But naturally there are many opportunities beyond printing RFID tags.
-While Hewlett-Packard (NYSE: HPQ ) is devoting $150 million over the next five years to develop its RFID presence, a smart move given its strength in the printing industry, there are many other companies looking for their slice of the RFID pie.
-From the server and database giants that will do brisk business as RFID ups the breadth of information storage and processing to the retail chains that will benefit from the inventory control wonders of supply chain management, there are a lot of blue chips that are bound to get chipper and bellwethers worth polishing by the time the RFID revolution blazes through.
+There are many other companies beyond Disney looking for their slice of the RFID pie.
+From the server and database giants that will do brisk business as RFID ups the breadth of information storage and processing to the retail chains that will benefit from the inventory control wonders of supply chain management, there are a lot of blue chips that are bound to get chipper and bellwethers worth polishing as the RFID revolution blazes through.

-So let's take a closer look this week at three companies in this booming space that are small enough -- each one commands less than $250 million in market cap -- that the RFID platform can truly elevate their game by applying the technology in promising and potentially lucrative ways.
+So let's take a closer look at three companies in this booming space that aren't gargantuan-sized companies.
+Let's see some of the small- and medium-sized companies applying the technology in promising and potentially lucrative ways.